 4) Foster a Resilience-Focused Culture

-Promote a culture of resilience within your organization by investing in training, resources, and support for your employees.
+Invest in training, resources, and support for your employees to promote a culture of resilience within your organization.
 This means providing them with the knowledge and tools they need to identify and manage risks proactively.

 5) Adopt Cloud and Hybrid Solutions